WebThingsIO/gateway-docker/README.md

 * `--name webthings-gateway` - Name of the container

 ## Changing ports in `--network="host"` mode
-Create a file `local.json` and map it to `/path/to/shared/data/config/local.json`.
+Create a file `local.json` and map it to `/path/to/shared/data/config/local.json` (where `/path/to/shared/data` is the volume mounted to `/home/node/.mozilla-iot`).
 Contents of the file:

 ```json
 {